Saccostrea glomerata: Growth and reproduction

+Human use

-Commercial industry
+Commercial aquaculture industry

 A substantial commercial oyster farming industry is found in New South Wales and southern Queensland, with a small, emerging industry in Albany, Western Australia.
 The industry produces a gourmet product and provides employment in isolated coastal communities.
 In Australia, oysters in peak flesh condition (i.e. spawning condition) are preferred for the half-shell trade.
+The species was once extensively farmed in the Georges River estuary, but has not been since 2023.

+The species was once farmed in New Zealand.
+Oyster farmers there switched to Pacific Oysters, after faster-growing wild Pacific Oysters largely took over the fishery.

 Consumption

-Sydney rock oysters are best consumed when freshly shucked, but do have a good shelf life when kept whole, of up to 14 days providing they are kept at the correct temperature and handled safely.
+Sydney rock oysters are best consumed when freshly shucked, but do have a good shelf life when kept whole.
+Unopened oysters can remain alive, ready to be shucked, for up to 14 days, provided they are kept at the correct temperature (10 to 20°C) and handled safely.
+Live Sydney rock oysters should not be placed on ice, until shucked for consumption.